leesugil/webpage/README.md

 ![](https://leesugil.github.io/img/example1.png)

-like the following?
+like the following

 ![](https://leesugil.github.io/img/example2.png)

+not by brute-forcing but applying mathematics correctly?

-Check out [this](https://leesugil.github.io/projects/draw_surface.html) if you are curious! :)
+Check out [this side project page](https://leesugil.github.io/projects/draw_surface.html) if you are curious! :)

 ## Contact Sugil